 The Personal Data processed will be subject to the following basic processing activities (please specify):

-The Personal Data shall be processed for the Customer in respect of certain Services provided by Company to the Customer pursuant to the Agreement relating to the provision of industry standard tools used by retailers and companies working with retailers.
+The Personal Data shall be processed for the Client in respect of certain Services provided by Company to the Client pursuant to the Agreement relating to the provision of industry standard tools used by retailers and companies working with retailers.

-Company shall process the Personal Data in accordance with the Customer’s instructions from time to time and shall not process the Personal Data for any purpose other than those expressly authorised by the Customer or as set out in the Agreement.
+Company shall process the Personal Data in accordance with the Client’s instructions from time to time and shall not process the Personal Data for any purpose other than those expressly authorised by the Client or as set out in the Agreement.

 Unless otherwise agreed in writing, Company shall retain the Personal Data up to twelve months following termination of the Agreement.
 This period is deemed necessary to reinstate swiftly all existing user dashboards and materials upon renewal of the Agreement and ensure continuity to the provision of the Services, should the Agreement be terminated for a short period of time.
 Subject to the foregoing, Company shall carry out no further Processing of the Personal Data following termination of the Agreement.